Indirect Patent Infringement: What is it and How to prove it?

 It is also required that the accused party had prior knowledge of the patent at issue.
 A finding of willful blindness is sufficient to show knowledge.

 Also, the infringing product or commodity or article should have no non infringing uses.
-For example, an accused product available for sale and configured to perform an infringing use along with other uses is not a sufficient proof for supporting the contributory infringement claim.
+For example, an accused product available for sale and configured to perform an infringing use along with other uses is not sufficient proof for supporting the contributory patent infringement claim.

-Since the accused product is adapted to be used in a patented invention only, a higher level of guilt is present in contributory infringement.
+Since the accused product is adapted to be used in a patented invention only, a higher level of guilt is present in contributory patent infringement.

-The Global-Tech decision drew a new picture on the indirect infringement canvas.
-In the decision, the Supreme Court held that a defendant must have actual knowledge of, or be “willfully blind” to infringement for induced infringement to arise.
+The Global-Tech decision drew a new picture on the indirect patent infringement canvas.
+In the decision, the Supreme Court held that a defendant must have actual knowledge of, or be “willfully blind” to infringement for induced patent infringement to arise.

 Convertible Top Replacement Co., Inc. owned rights to a combination patent US2569724A (a patent granted for an invention that unites existing components in a novel way) for a top structure for convertible automobiles.
-Convertible Top filed an infringement suit against Aro Manufacturing Co., Inc.), who, without a license, made and sold replacement fabrics to fit Ford cars using the patented top structures.
+Convertible Top filed a patent infringement suit against Aro Manufacturing Co., Inc.), who, without a license, made and sold replacement fabrics to fit Ford cars using the patented top structures.
 Ford Motor Co., had no license for the top structure during that period.
-Ford paid the patent owner $73,000 to release Ford, its dealers, customers and users from all claims of infringement.
-That holding was reversed by Supreme Court on grounds that the fabric replacement is repair and not reconstruction and does not imply direct infringement by the car owner to which Ford could contribute.
+Ford paid the patent owner $73,000 to release Ford, its dealers, customers and users from all claims of patent infringement.
+That holding was reversed by Supreme Court on grounds that the fabric replacement is repair and not reconstruction and does not imply direct patent infringement by the car owner to which Ford could contribute.
 On remand, the District Court dismissed the complaint.
-The Court of Appeals reinstated the judgement that since Ford was not licensed to produce the top structures, Aro's sale of replacement fabrics aided contributory infringement even though it was a repair.
+The Court of Appeals reinstated the judgement that since Ford was not licensed to produce the top structures, Aro's sale of replacement fabrics aided contributory patent infringement even though it was a repair.
 Also, the patent owner's attempt, in the agreement with Ford, to reserve the right to license future replacement sales was invalid.
 After the July 21, 1955 agreement, Ford car owners had authority to use and repair the patented top structures and hence, they were no longer direct infringers, and hence petitioners such as Aro, sellers of replacement fabrics for such use and repair, were not contributory infringers.